The Average Life of Brake Pads: Getting the Most Out of Your Car

 Probably the worst thing you can do that wear out your brakes is making sudden stops from high speeds.
 It takes a lot of energy to stop something as big as your car, and it creates a ton of heat along the way.
 This can cause damage beyond normal deterioration if components wear improperly, and allows excessive heat to travel back into your brake system potentially affecting more expensive parts like hub bearings, rotors and master cylinders.

 Nothing lasts forever, and your brakes will eventually need to be serviced.
 Inspect the condition and thickness of pads and shoes whenever your wheels are off (during a rotation, for instance), and take your vehicle in for regular service as required.
 If you notice strange sounds, vibrations or pedal action, enlist the help of a trusted mechanic immediately.

+Check out all the brake system products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on the average life of brake pads, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Blair Lampe.